jcdelrioe/portfolio/README.md

 # portfolio
 My portfolio

-This is my fist portfolio in tech ever, I really enjoy do it, betters will come
+This is my first portfolio in technology, I really enjoyed doing it, better ones will come